JaninaWibker/jdkbd/readme.md

 **TODO**: add pictures here

 The whole project is based on the [corne keyboard](https://github.com/foostan/crkbd) by foostan but has undergone many modifications.
-Still, a lot of work has been saved duo to the previous works done by foostan (*thanks a lot*).
+Still, a lot of work has been saved duo to the work done by foostan.

 The main differences between the corne and the jade are that:
 - corne has 4 less keys (44 vs 48; jade has a bottom row and thumb cluster while the corne only has